maturk/maturk.github.io/cv.markdown

       <dl>
         <dt>Research Intern</dt>
         <dd><em>VTT Technical Research Centre of Finland</em>
-          <strong>April 2023 - October 2023</strong>
+          <strong>April 2023 - </strong>
           Working on neural inverse rendering.
-Project related to fusing rgb + hyperspectral imaging into hyperspectral radiance fields for material classification in 3D (under IPR).
-This work led to contributing to the open-source <a href="https://docs.nerf.studio">Nerfstudio</a> project related to NeRF research.
-Also worked on camera pose optimization with <a href="https://github.com/maturk/BARF-nerfstudio">BARF-nerfstudio</a> and the problem of registering poses of rgb and hyperspectral images.
+Project related to fusing rgb + hyperspectral imaging into hyperspectral radiance fields for material classification in 3D.
+Contributing to the open-source <a href="https://docs.nerf.studio">Nerfstudio</a> project.
+Also worked on camera pose refinement with <a href="https://github.com/maturk/BARF-nerfstudio">BARF-nerfstudio</a> and the various problems of registering poses of rgb and hyperspectral images.
         </dd>
         <dt>Research Assistant</dt>
         <dd><em>Computer Vision and Learning Group (VLG), ETH Zurich</em>
           <strong>Feb 2022 - July 2022</strong>
           Project related to human pose estimation from images.
-Data set capture of social interactions using Microsoft Hololens and data processing of OpenPose and AMASS
-          2D/3D keypoints with Python.
+Data set capture of social interactions using Microsoft Hololens and data processing of OpenPose and AMASS 2D/3D keypoints with Python.
 The work led to a publication: <a href="https://sanweiliti.github.io/egobody/egobody.html">EgoBody</a>.
-Guided by doctoral student Siwei Zhang (Doctorate at D-INFK, ETH Zurich): <a href="siwei.zhang@inf.ethz.ch">siwei.zhang@inf.ethz.ch</a>.
         </dd>
         <dt>Drone Systems Trainee</dt>
         <dd><em>Nokia</em>